2gis/mapgl-gltf/README.md

 ## Testing

-If you write screenshot tests, you will need run `npm run docker:screenshot:update` after coding.
+If you write screenshot tests, you will need run `npm run docker:test` after coding.
 This command runs your tests on the docker image that is used in pipeline build.
 This guarantees the authenticity of the screenshots used.